rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 ![Dashboard](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/dash.png)

-The callback function in Dash updates the dashboard components at specific intervals (in milliseconds) and when certain filters are applied.
+By using the interval function, the real-time updates are set every second.
+The callback function updates the dashboard components at specific intervals and when certain filters are applied.

     <i> dcc.Interval(
         id='interval-component',